MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/securing-lists.md

 Good website design requires that if a user's role doesn't have permissions for the table (that is, there will never be a situation where they should see any records), they shouldn't have access to the page at all.
 Ideally, the page should also be protected by using [Page permissions](webpage-access-control.md).

-If you've secured a list by selecting **Enable Table Permissions**, and want to display the records level actions that are applicable to the signed in user, you must set the value of **EntityList/ShowRecordLevelActions** site setting to **true**.
+If you want to display the records level actions that are applicable to the signed in user, you must set the value of **EntityList/ShowRecordLevelActions** site setting to **true**.

 For example, there are two users: Preston and Teddy.
 Preston has contact level all access on the *case* table, whereas Teddy has global read access.
 If a list is created to show all the *case* records, Preston would see all actions (**View**, **Edit**, and **Delete**) on the records that are related their contact.
 On other records, they would only see the **View** action.
 On the other hand, Teddy would only see the **View** action on all records.